 She finally decided on a longer-term stay to attend culinary school for a year and graduated with a Professional Diploma from the Scuola di Arte Culinaria Cordon Bleu in Florence.
 It was here that her real interest in wine began to flourish.

 Since that time, she has traveled extensively throughout Italy to visit vineyards and producers in Tuscany, Piemonte, Sicily, Veneto, Trento, Lazio, Umbria, Friuli, Basilicata, Marche, Puglia and, of course, back to her roots in Campania.
 Joyce has studied with Ian d’Agata, renowned Italian wine expert, at tastings held by the International Wine Academy of Rome, attended major wine shows of Vinitaly and the Merano Wine Festival numerous times and completed two levels of the certification of the Associazione Italiana Sommelier.

 In addition to her passion, Joyce chose to make wine tourism her new career and started by earning an MBA in Wine Marketing from INSEEC Wine & Spirits Institute in Bordeaux, France in 2017.

 In 2018, she passed the Italian Wine Scholar certification with highest honors, earned the prestigious WSET 3 with merit in 2019 and the French Wine Scholar certificate with honors in 2021.
-Currently, she is taking a Master’s Class in Champagne and another in the Cotes du Rhone, as well as visiting Italian producers every month in Italy.
+Currently, she is taking the certification course of the Federazione Italiana Sommelier and visiting wine producers every month.